Arkanosis/wmrc/README.md

 ## Compiling and installing

-I've been told `./gradlew installDebug` does compile and install, but why would you care?
+I've been told `JAVA_HOME=/opt/android-studio/jre/ ./gradlew :app:uninstallDebug :app:installDebug` does compile and install on your target device, but why would you care?

+By the way, since it seems you care, `JAVA_HOME=/opt/android-studio/jre/ ./gradlew :lib:run` runs the kotlin lib (not the app!) on dev device.

 ## Contributing and reporting bugs